-Several months ago Wendi with Bon Appetit Hon, did a post on Wood Butter; like you I had a moment of Huh?
-What?
-Well, typically called Spoon Oil, Wendi had decided that Wood Butter fit better and I agree; leave it to another food person to put the perfect name on this elixir that is so simple but so perfect for the care of the wood items we use in the kitchen.
-A necessity but also a bit indulgent…yes, butter is perfect!
+Typically called Spoon Oil, this magical elixir has been renamed Wood Butter and I think that’s a much better fit; it’s perfect for the care of the wood items we use in the kitchen; wood butter helps to renew wood utensils and bowls.
+A necessity but also a bit indulgent…yes, ‘butter’ is perfect!
 We need to take special care of our wood kitchen items in Denver due to the low humidity in our environment and I can be as lax as the next person.
 Making your own ‘wood butter’ makes it simple and inexpensive too.
-I was reminded by my friend Jennifer at Bread and Putter that it’s also magical hand lotion…and that it is!
+I was reminded by another friend Jennifer that it’s also magical hand lotion…and that it is!

-Though Wendi had to find an online resource for the beeswax part of the magic, I was lucky to find a local resource.
+I was lucky to find a local resource for the beeswax but they sell online too.
 Peak Candle Supplies provides beeswax in small pellets for easier melting; I bought two pounds which is enough for (48) 4 oz containers…um, that should be enough for awhile don’t you think?
 Finding the food grade mineral oil was easy once I finally remembered to put it on my grocery list; it’s typically available in the pharmacy.
 I now know why that poor guy gave me such a funny look when I lamented that I wish they had more than four bottles.
 I’ve always used it for wood conditioning; I’m thinking he was wondering why I needed more than four bottles of a laxative.
 Who knew?

 The process is easy but can be messy.
 Most ‘recipes’ include heating the wax in a mid size Ball jar in hot water and adding warmed mineral oil to the wax once it is melted.
 I preferred using a large glass measuring cup with a pour spout as I was going to be pouring the combined liquid into a whole bunch of small jars.
 I also used a funnel just for canning and it worked perfectly.
 The only negative to this method is the removal of the wax from the measuring cup and funnel.
 I decided since I’ll be doing this again, I’ll just save those two utensils just for this process and candle making and not worry about the residue layer that remained inside each.